 I’m actually really nervous about telling my personal story.

 I spent so long pretending it wasn’t a problem and it took a long time to come to terms with my eating disorder, and it took even longer to actually start to recover.

 However one of the main reasons I started this blog was to talk about “taboo” subjects and do my best to raise awareness and end the stigma around them.

 The best way to do that is actually talking about them, so here goes!

 Now I just want to put a disclaimer and a warning in here: I’m not a doctor or medical professional of any kind!
 What I write here isn’t gospel, it’s just what I have found from my own personal experience with ED.
 If you’re concerned about anything you should always go and talk to a medical professional and always remember that no two people experiences things the same.

 So time for a little bit of back story on my eating disorder.

-I’ve always had a bit of a problem with food, my family used to say things like “don’t eat that it will go straight to your hips” and “don’t eat that you’ll get fat”.
+I used to get told things like “don’t eat that it will go straight to your hips” and “don’t eat that you’ll get fat”.
 This gave me a really negative view on food at a really impressionable age and I would regularly have days where I would eat as little as possible or even nothing at all if I could get away with it.

-I never was sick (although that’s probably the anti sickness tablets I was taking like smarties rather than my brilliant logic…) but I noticed that I started loosing weight and liked the empty feeling that starving myself gave me, so I kept doing it.
+I never was sick (although that’s probably the anti sickness tablets I was taking rather than my brilliant logic…) but I noticed that I started loosing weight and liked the empty feeling that starving myself gave me, so I kept doing it.

 God only knows why when I look back on one of the only photos I have from this period of my life: I was ridiculously thin, you could see every bone in my body and I looked really ill!